Dora Bright: Theatre and ballet

 From around 1897, her pianistic career tailed off.
 She changed direction towards composing music for theatre and ballet.
 An early success in this line came in 1903 when The Dancing Girl and the Idol, an oriental fantasy with words by Edith Lyttelton, was given an amateur production at a prestigious charity event in Chatsworth House.
 In 1904, the piece was performed at Chatsworth again, by royal request, as King Edward had missed the 1903 performance through illness.

 She was also the composer for ballets created with Adeline Genée, in a collaboration which also involved the designer C. Wilhelm.
-These ballets included The Dryad (which became the best known), La Camargo and La danse.
+These ballets included The Dryad (1908, which became the best known), La Camargo and La danse (both 1912).
 As well as dancing these in London, Genée performed them during her successful tours of America, Australia and New Zealand.
 Bright also arranged the music for The Love Song, a suite of dances for Genée and Anton Dolin, which Genée danced for the last time at the Coliseum in February 1933.

 Bright and Genée have been credited with "returning English ballet to the centre of London Theatre", and played key roles in the creation of the Royal Academy of Dancing.